HumanCompatibleAI/imitation/docs/development/contributing/ways-to-contribute.rst

 **Before you submit**\ , please make sure that:

-* PRs should include unit tests for any new features, and add type annotations where possible.
-It is OK to omit annotations when it would make the code significantly more complex.
+* Your PR includes unit tests for any new features.
+* Your PR includes type annotations, except when it would make the code significantly more complex.
 * You have run the unit tests and there are no errors.
 We use ``pytest`` for unit testing: run ``pytest tests/`` to run the test suite.
 * You should run ``ci/code_checks.sh`` to run linting and static type checks.
 We use ``pytype`` for static type analysis.